Your Ultimate Guide to Visiting Iceland in October

 Visit an Ice Cave

-One of the best things to do in Iceland in October is to visit the stunning ice caves.
 Though they are typically more accessible during the winter months, some ice caves in the Vatnajökull glacier run from early October to March.
-The best thing about these caves is that they change as the glaciers shift, making every visit a unique experience.
+The best thing about these caves is that they change as the glaciers shift, making every visit unique.

-Since the caves can only be explored with a guided tour, it’s best to book one before your trip.
-We joined Ice Pic Journeys.
 Their tours run multiple times a day, but I highly recommend you opt for the early bird tour, which is at 8AM, this way you can avoid the crowds.
-The space inside the caves is very limited, so it gets pretty crowded fast, making it hard to take pictures.
+The space inside the caves is very limited, so it gets pretty crowded fast, and it’s hard to take good pictures.

-The tour includes all the necessary gear to access the caves, including everything you need to hike the glacier—an adventure in itself!
 Vatnajökull, the largest glacier in Europe, offers breathtaking views that you won’t want to miss!

 Horse Riding